- About us

 FIRST Robotics Competition (FRC) teams build robots that may be 5 feet tall and weigh 120 pounds.
 Carroll County’s only FRC Team is FRC Team 2199 the Robo-Lions.
 The team has been in existence since 2006.
 Since 2010, the team has welcomed members from any public or private school in Maryland, as well as homeschooled students.
 (8th graders are occasionally accepted as junior members.)
 The team needs members with interest in marketing, graphic design, business, social media, video production, and all aspects of engineering.
 This is the ‘varsity level’ or robotics, with a time commitment similar to a winter sport.

-Email the following: email@example.com to get information about joining, or signup on https://farc.siplay.com You may also want to come to the competition on Sat., Sept.
-22 at McDonogh School from 9AM – 4PM to see robots, talk to the team and watch some fun matches.
+Email the following: email@example.com to get information about coming to a meeting at CC CORE.
+You will also want to come to the competition on Sat., Sept.
+21 at McDonogh School from 9AM – 4PM to see robots, talk to teams and watch some fun matches.
 It is called “The Battle O’ Baltimore” – see www.battleobaltimore.com for more.

 The season has already begun and workshops were held over the summer for the teams targeting elementary and middle school students.
 New teams may continue to form in the fall, if there is interest and with additional volunteers.